We use cookies on this website.

 Direct savings: €283,000 compared to a competitor’s quote for the same scope of work.

-Why a phased approach works better than a monolithic project
+Why a gradual approach works better than a monolithic project

 This case illustrates a point that traditional service providers overlook: a law firm doesn't have to wait 18 months to improve its billing.